 Due to the complex nature of the Gantt component, it often requires a more advanced data structure.
 To make data binding easier for React developers, the KendoReact Gantt provides a helper method for converting flat data into the data type that the Gantt expects.
 This provides additional flexibility for developers to bind data without having to restructure their data just for the Gantt component.

 The React Gantt provides a short list of tags to organize the different types of tasks.
 These include a "summary" task, a task which has child tasks, a "regular" task, a task without child items, or a "milestone" task, which is a task without child items that has the same start and end date.

-To easily manage the relationships between different tasks, the KendoReact Gantt component provides four different dependency types: the “finish to finish” type, the “finish to start” type, the “start to start” type, and the “start to finish” type.
-Using these dependency types, React developers can ensure that their tasks are properly defined in their Gantt component and users can plan projects in the correct sequence of events.
+To easily manage the relationships between different tasks, the KendoReact Gantt component provides four different dependency types: the finish to finish type, the finish to start type, the start to start type, and the start to finish type.
+Using these dependency types, you can ensure that the tasks are properly defined in their Gantt component and users can plan projects in the correct sequence of events.

 Every task in the React Gantt component is represented by a row.
 With the Row Height property, the Gantt can be customized to provide either a more compact view or rows with more padding in order to fit the existing content.

 The KendoReact Gannt Chart component enables you to easily implement multi-column headers.

 The KendoReact Gantt Chart component enables you to easily change the column order by dragging the header cells.

 The KendoReact Gantt Chart Column Menu allows you to display a menu with flexible options for high-level customization allowing you to implement complex scenarios and meet your specific project needs.